-NOTES TO THE INCOME STATEMENT - Year to Date and Full Year Variances

-10. Materials and services

-The unfavourable variance is mainly related to unbudgeted cleanup works associated with the August storm event which will largely be recouped from Natural disaster grants \$1.3M and other expenditure related to unbudgeted government grants and funding carried forward from previous years.

-The unfavourable variance is mainly due to unbudgeted expenditure incurred as a result of internal and external funding carried forward from previous years and 2024/25 government grants not known when the budget was developed including Family Services programs \$1.5M, August Storm event cleanup \$1.3M, Active Communities & Partnerships \$1.7M, Emergency Management \$0.4M, Traralgon West Development Plan \$0.7M, City Assets \$0.6M, Sustainability and Environment \$0.3M, Branding campaign \$0.7M, Centre for Automotive Futures Business Case \$0.4M, insurance premiums \$0.2M, Sports Legacy & Activation funded programs \$0.4M, Council Plan \$0.2M.

-11. Depreciation

-The unfavourable variance is mainly as a result of the increased valuations in Recreational assets in the previous financial year leading to increased depreciation expenses that were not known when the budget was developed.

-The unfavourable variance is mainly as a result of the increased valuations in Recreational assets in the previous financial year leading to increased depreciation expenses that were not known when the budget was developed.

-12. Amortisation - intangible assets

-Year to Date -No variance

-13. Depreciation - right of use assets

-Minor variance.
-Full Year -

-14. Borrowing costs

-Minor variance.
-Full Year -

-15. Finance costs - leases

-Full Year -No variance (\$0.0M) Unfavourable

-16. Net (gain) / loss on disposal of property, infrastructure, plant and equipment

-No variance 17.
-Other expenses

-The unfavourable variance is mainly due to earlier than expected payment of community grants.

-The unfavourable variance is mainly due to unexpended community grants funds carried over from the 2023/24 financial year to be distributed in 2024/25 \$0.4M, together with Kindergarten Inclusion Support program grants \$0.2M and Business Development grants \$0.1M.
+NOTES TO THE INCOME STATEMENT - Year to Date and Full Year Variances 10.
+Materials and services Year to Date - The unfavourable variance is mainly related to u related to unbudgeted government grants and fu (\$2.2M) Unfavourable nbudgeted cleanup works associated with the August storm event which will largely be recouped from Natural disaster grants \$1.3M and other expenditure nding carried forward from previous years.
+The unfavourable variance is mainly due to unbu when the budget was developed including Famil (\$10.6M) Unfavourable Idgeted expenditure incurred as a result of internal and external funding carried forward from previous years and 2024/25 government grants not known y Services programs \$1.5M, August Storm event cleanup \$1.3M, Active Communities & Partnerships \$1.7M, Emergency Management \$0.4M, Traralgon M, Sustainability and Environment \$0.3M, Branding campaign \$0.7M, Centre for Automotive Futures Business Case \$0.4M, insurance premiums \$0.2M, 4M, Council Plan \$0.2M.
+11. Depreciation Year to Date - The unfavourable variance is mainly as a result o budget was developed. (\$0.9M) Unfavourable of the increased valuations in Recreational assets in the previous financial year leading to increased depreciation expenses that were not known when the Full Year - The unfavourable variance is mainly as a result o budget was developed. (\$1.9M) Unfavourable of the increased valuations in Recreational assets in the previous financial year leading to increased depreciation expenses that were not known when the 12.
+Amortisation - intangible assets Year to Date - No variance \$0.0M Favourable Full Year - No variance \$0.0M Nil Variance 13.
+Depreciation - right of use assets Year to Date - Minor variance. \$0.0M Favourable Full Year - No variance \$0.0M Favourable 14.
+Borrowing costs Year to Date - Minor variance. (\$0.0M) Unfavourable Full Year - No variance \$0.0M Favourable 15.
+Finance costs - leases Year to Date - (\$0.0M) Unfavourable Minor variance.
+Full Year - No variance (\$0.0M) Unfavourable Net (gain) / loss on disposal of property, in Year to Date - No variance nfrastructure, plant and equipment \$0.0M Favourable Full Year - No variance \$0.0M Nil Variance 17.
+Other expenses Year to Date - The unfavourable variance is mainly due to earli (\$0.3M) Unfavourable er than expected payment of community grants.
+Full Year - The unfavourable variance is mainly due to unex Kindergarten Inclusion Support program grants \$ (\$0.7M) Unfavourable spended community grants funds carried over from the 2023/24 financial year to be distributed in 2024/25 \$0.4M, together with \$0.2M and Business Development grants \$0.1M.
+Page 9